JacksonVirgo/mafia-engine-ts/README.md

-# mafia-engine-ts
+# Mafia Engine

-A Deno implementation of a mafia bot for discord servers
+A discord bot written in Typescript